pouyakary/comment/README.md

 ```

 ## How to use?
 Comment 5 is content-aware so you don't have to choose your section type of comment.
-Comment uses `KFCS Section Comment Width 80`, `KFCS Section Comment Width 60` and `KFCS Section InSection Comment` for start of your part and `KFCS Line Comment Width 80`, `KFCS Line Comment Width 60` and `KFCS Separator Comment` for end of your section.
+Comment uses `Kary Section Comment Width 80`, `Kary Section Comment Width 60` and `Kary Section InSection Comment` for start of your part and `Kary Line Comment Width 80`, `Kary Line Comment Width 60` and `Kary Separator Comment` for end of your section.
 What you have to do is to specify if the comment is start or the end of the section.

 | Comments      | Keybindings           | Additional Information                                    |
 |---------------|-----------------------|-----------------------------------------------------------|